Note-taking is a vital skill required for PTE Academic. To do well in Listening and Speaking, you must be able to take notes quickly and effectively.

 How can I practise?

 Below are some really helpful websites with lecture you can use to practise taking notes at home.
-You can also come to our Listening classes for PTE Academic preparation courses at English Key Melbourne or Sydney.
+You can also come to our Listening classes for PTE Academic preparation courses at English Key Melbourne or Adelaide.
 Let our experienced teachers help you improve your listening and note-taking skills in a PTE Academic coaching course.

 For each lecture, listen carefully and make notes about the main topic and the important supporting points.
 Remember: don’t try to write everything down!
 Just ask yourself: what is the main point of this lecture?
 Then check your answers by listening again or checking the subtitles or transcript.
 Good luck!